Are you thinking of choosing GoDaddy to build your website?

 7. Is GoDaddy good for beginners?

-GoDaddy offers cheap starter plans so you can get started on a low budget.
+GoDaddy offers cheap starter plans so you can get started with a new website on a low budget.
 This is very attractive especially if you just want a simple online presence.
 The reason we wouldn’t recommend GoDaddy for beginners is because they charge for features that are normally free and upsell products that you most likely don’t need.

 8. Can I move my GoDaddy website to another host?